Bikes Have Won Big in Pandemic Equipment Sales

 Recent numbers published by the NPD Group confirm the point.
 In March, U.S. bike sales rose across virtually every category, with commuter and fitness bikes increasing 66 percent, leisure bikes increasing 121 percent, children’s bikes increasing 59 percent, and electric bikes increasing 85 percent.
 Independent bike shops also saw repair orders rise by 20 percent overall.
 In the months since, the numbers have remained just as strong.

 All of this has experts like Trek president John Burke and former pro racer Heather Mason talking about a coming bike boom and a sunny-looking Q3 for 2020.
 It has also reinforced the importance of brick-and-mortar retailers for people Sorenson and others with a bird’s-eye view of the industry’s sales numbers.

-“With all the store closures over the past two months, it gave us a good moment to see just how important brick-and-mortar retail is to outdoor equipment sales,” Sorenson says.
+“With all the store closures over the past two months, it gave us a good moment to see just how important brick-and-mortar retail is to outdoor equipment sales,” Sorenson said.
 “Many bike shops were classified as essential businesses and stayed open, and you can see the success of that.
 It really reinforces the power of brick-and-mortar sales in satisfying the needs of outdoor consumers who want try-and-buy, in-person experiences for purchasing technical equipment.”